mai-amber/Deep-Learning-Specialization/README.md

 ## Neural Networks and Deep Learning

-Build a cat classifier that recognizes cats with 70% accuracy!
+1. Build a cat classifier that recognizes cats with 70% accuracy!
+2. Generate red and blue points to form a flower.
+Then fit a neural network to correctly classify the points.